To change the public holidays your organisation observes, please see the guide: Configuring observed public holidays

 - What do public holiday shifts look like

 What are public holiday shifts

-Public holiday timesheet shifts will automatically create for relevant employees (Note: if a shift does not create for an employee, it could be because their configuration is not correct.
-You can easily create a shift manually by following the instructions below).
+Public holiday timesheet shifts will automatically create for relevant employees (Note: If a shift is not automatically created for an employee, it could due to incorrect configuration.
+Users can create a shift manually by following the instructions below).

-For most organisations, this is permanent employees, part time and full time employees.
-This public holiday shift is often referred to as the Public holiday non worked shift (e.g. the standard day for an employee).
-If an employee worked a public holiday this is often referred to as the Public holiday worked shift.
+For most organisations public holiday shifts are generated for permanent employees, part time and full time employees.
+A public holiday shift is often referred to as a Public holiday non worked shift (e.g. a standard working day for an employee).
+If an employee worked a public holiday this is often referred to as a Public holiday worked shift.

 Why is this important

 Many organisations have different requirements relating to public holidays.
 Due to this organisations can take action to satisfy their requirements using this guide.

 Note: It is the responsibility of the timesheet manager to review the public holiday non worked shift(s) and adjust the duration if required.
 This can be done by editing the public holiday shift on the timesheet and changing the duration.